JGR Class 8900

 The JGR Class 8900 was a type of 4-6-2 steam locomotive type formerly used in Japan by the Japanese Government Railways (JGR).
 The locomotives were built by the American Locomotive Company in the USA.
 They were the first 4-6-2 Pacific types used in Japan.
-They were numbered 8900-8935 they remained in service until 1957 when they were scrapped.
-And none are preserved.
+They were numbered 8900-8935.
+They remained in service until 1957 when they were scrapped.
+None were preserved.

+History

+Thirty-six locomotives were manufactured in two batches (the tenders were manufactured domestically).
+The first order of 24 locomotives (serial numbers 49805 - 49828) were manufactured by Brooks Works, and the second order of 12 locos (serial numbers 50535 - 50546) were manufactured by Richmond Works.
+The type was originally planned to be 8600 series, and the first order of 24 locomotives arrived with numbers 8600 - 8623, but due to a change in the wheel arrangement, the numbers were changed to the 8900 series (8900 - 8923).
+The second order from Richmond was originally completed with numbers 8924 - 8935.
+Occasionally these engines were used on royal train duties hauling Emperor Taishō.